Biden makes quick NYC visit for campaign fundraisers

 - Oops!Something went wrong.Please try again later.

-President Joe Biden was set Wednesday to make a quick fundraising trip to New York City as he ramps up efforts to fill his already bulging campaign war chest for the fall campaign.
+NEW YORK — President Joe Biden on Wednesday made a quick fundraising trip to New York City as he ramps up efforts to fill his already bulging campaign war chest for the fall campaign.

-No public appearances were planned and it’s unclear if Biden will even answer questions from reporters during the brief visit.

-The White House didn’t announce locations or times of the events, raising the spectre of traffic-snarling delays as his motorcade zigzags across town.
+The White House didn’t announce locations or times of the events, raising the specter of traffic-snarling delays as his motorcade zigzags across town.

 Biden has intensified fundraising efforts since December and holds a strong cash lead over his near-certain Republican opponent, former President Donald Trump.